Rollplay is a series of live Tabletop RPG

 - Speaks Fluent Animal: Tudagub can with the use of magic.
 Bregor has an affinity for animals, being a ranger, but can't actually talk to them.
 The party later finds a potion of speak with Fish, which they kept handy, just in case.

 - Suddenly Always Knew That: You didn't know know Bregor had Blind Fighting?
 Well, You Didn't Ask.
 In all fairness, it was on his character sheet, it just never came up until it was very, very important.
+Also doubly humorous because prior to needing the skill, Vincent had offhandedly mentioned wanting to (eventually) train in Blind Fighting, only to find out that Bregor already had it.

 - Suspiciously Specific Denial: